 And It all started with a step onto a platform for a train she never intended to ride, and a missing $2 ticket.

 When a police assistant discovered the pair were merely hydrating, he continued with his inspection, asking for their train tickets.
-Ramirez didn't have one.
+Rosales didn't have one.
 She wasn't planning to ride.

-After officers found the warrant, Ramirez was arrested and taken to Fourth Avenue Jail, where Immigration and Customs Enforcement was waiting for her.
+After officers found the warrant, Rosales was arrested and taken to Fourth Avenue Jail, where Immigration and Customs Enforcement was waiting for her.

 “Putting her in an all-male facility is nothing short of torture,” Stephanie Figgins, communications director of Trans Queer Pueblo.